minhhuy1201/test-demo-react/README.md

-# This is my personal project for learn ReactJS
+# This is my personal project to learn ReactJS
 ## About this quiz-website:
 - Admin
   - Manage users